DeltaMarine101/Assignment/README.md

 ## Installation

-Run the pillow install .exe in the Resources folder or use pip.
+Run the pillow install .exe in the 'resources' folder or use pip to install python pillow.